Turner Sports Cars: Turner Sports Mk II

 In 1960, a Turner Sports Mk II model appeared, with improved interior trim and further minor styling revisions.
 From 1960, the front suspension became Triumph Herald-based.
 In 1961, as well as the Austin and Coventry Climax engines, other options were introduced, such as the Ford 105E 997 cc and 109E 1,340 cc units.
 Finally, in 1963, the new Ford Cortina 1,500 cc engine was also made available.
 About 150 Turner Sports Mk II models were made.
-Many Turners had illustrious racing careers such as the legendary VUD 701 driven by John E Miles in the Autosport National Race Championship of 1963–64, winning outright 15 of the 17 races against the works cars of Jaguar, Lotus and Aston Martin.
-Fully developed as a space-framed Modsports Race Car using a Cosworth engineered Ford 1824cc, VUD 701 is known to be the fastest of all the racing Turner Sports Cars, holding many UK class lap records to the present day.
-Throughout the UK, USA and Australia, the owner drivers of these lightweight nimble Turner Sports Cars are still winning in their class and overall, beating much more powerful cars.
+Many Turners had successful racing careers, such as VUD 701 driven by John E Miles in the Autosport National Race Championship of 1963–64, winning outright 15 of the 17 races against the works cars of Jaguar, Lotus and Aston Martin.
+Fully developed as a space-framed Modsports Race Car using a Cosworth engineered Ford 1824 cc engine, VUD 701 is known to be the fastest of all the racing Turner Sports Cars, holding many UK class lap records to the present day.